FernleafSystems/Shield-Security-for-WordPress/readme.txt

 This plugin is an application layer firewall, not a server/network firewall.
 It is designed to interpret web calls to your site to look for attempts to circumvent it and gain unauthorized access.

 Your network firewall is designed to restrict access to your server based on certain types of network traffic.
-The WordPress Simple Firewall is designed to restrict access to your site, based on certain type of web calls.
+The Shield is designed to restrict access to your site, based on certain type of web calls.

 = How does the IP Whitelist work? =